splitio/react-client/MIGRATION-GUIDE.md

 };
 ```

 Notice that `MyComponent` was refactored to use the `useSplitClient` hook and is passed as a React JSX element rather than a render function.
-The `useSplitClient` hook is called without providing an `splitKey` param, meaning that the default client, which key is set in the `core.key` property of the `mySplitConfig` object, will be used, and the `updateOn` and `attributes` props are passed as options to the hook.
+The `useSplitClient` hook is called without providing a `splitKey` param.
+This means that the default client (whose key is set in the `core.key` property of the `mySplitConfig` object) will be used, and the `updateOn` and `attributes` props are passed as options to the hook.

 ### • High-Order-Components (`withSplitClient`, `withSplitTreatments`) and components that accept a render function as child component (`SplitTreatments`, and `SplitClient`) have been deprecated and might be removed in a future major release.